Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 ![Ship with a fifth Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids_old/images/asteroids_ship0005.png)
 ![Ship with a sixth Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids_old/images/asteroids_ship0006.png)
 ![Ship with a seventh Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids_old/images/asteroids_ship0007.png)

-We get the fluttering appearance by switching between these rocket flare images faster than our eyes can see that we've replaced the image.

 Download all of these images locally and then upload to Cloud 9 into an `images` directory.